isaacelliott33/pokemon-analysis/README.md

 # Pokemon Data Analysis

-**Welcome to Weedle's Cave.**  Will you be able to predic the outcome of future matches?
+**Welcome to Weedle's Cave.**  Will you be able to predict the outcome of future matches?

 To do it you will have the pokemon characteristics and the results of previous combats.